 We all love to see beautiful images, but have you ever thought how do computers see an image?
-In this blog post, I will give an explanation of how images are stored in a computer.
+In this tutorial, we will give an explanation of how images are stored in a computer.

-Consider the above image, a normal human can easily tell that, there is a cat in the image.
+Consider the above image, a normal human can easily tell that there is a cat in the image.
 But, can computers really see the cat?
 The answer is no, computers see a matrix of numbers (between 0 to 255).
 Broadly, we can classify images as grayscale images or color images.
-First of all, I will discuss grayscale images then color.
-Above image is a grayscale image means each pixel represents the brightness of a pixel.
-Know more about pixel.
-Let me first show you what computers see in the case of above image.

-In grayscale images, each pixel represents the intensity of only one color.
-In other words, it has one channel.
-Whereas in color images we have 3 channels RGB (red, green, blue).
-Standard digital camera will have 3 (RGB) channels.
+In grayscale images, each pixel represents the intensity of only one shade — how bright or dark the pixel is.
+In other words, it has only one channel.
+On the other hand, in color images we have 3 channels: R, G and B (red, green, blue).
+Standard digital camera have 3 (RGB) channels.

-Computers see an image as a matrix.
-Grayscale images have one channel (gray), thus we can represent grayscale images in the 2D matrix, where each element represents the intensity of brightness in that particular pixel.
-Remember, 0 means black and 255 means white.
-Grayscale images have one channel, whereas color images have three channels RGB (red, green, blue).
-We can represent color images in the 3D matrix where the depth will be 3.
+Computers see images as matrices.
+Grayscale images have one channel (gray).
+So, we can represent grayscale images as a 2D matrix, where each element represents the intensity of brightness in that particular pixel, where 0 means black and 255 means white.
+Color images have three channels RGB (red, green, blue).
+We can represent color images as a 3D matrix where the depth is 3.